Film Team

 Executive Producer

-Brent Stiefel is the founder and CEO of VOTIV, a music, film and entertainment firm that specializes in independent, boundary pushing arts and ventures.
+Brent Stiefel is the founder and CEO of VOTIV, a film, music and entertainment firm that specializes in independent, boundary pushing arts and ventures.
 In addition to his extensive work in music, Brent has helped produce a number of high profile independent feature films that have garnered the attention of film festivals and awards ceremonies alike.
-Brent is best known for his work on Obvious Child, The Giant Mechanical Man and Circle.
-His most recent productions have won major awards at Venice International Film Festival (Free in Deed) and Sundance (As You Are).
+Brent is best known for his work on Obvious Child, As You Are, Free in Deed, The Giant Mechanical Man and Circle.
+He most recently produced the feature film Cold Copy (starring Bel Powley, Tracee Ellis Ross and Jacob Tremblay) which premiered at Tribeca in 2023 and played in select theaters in early 2024.
+Brent is currently producing the feature Tow (starring Rose Byrne, Octavia Spencer, Ariana DeBose, Dominic Sessa, Demi Lovato and Simon Rex), the documentary The Diamond King and will be producing the feature Wicker (starring Olivia Coleman and Dev Patel) later this year.
+Brent and Votiv have approximately 25 additional features in development along with several TV concepts.

 ALAN PRUZAN